heathhenley/CryptoPals/set3/readme.md

 found some great examples of how to do it.
 There were are lot of examples of a symbolic solver to solve it, but I think it's more interesting to see it actually implemented as reversing each operation.

+# Challenge 24
+Generated a stream cipher using the MT19937 PRNG and then encrypted a message with it.
+Demonstrated how to break it using brute force to find the seed - this a demonstration of why it's important to use a CSPRNG for anything related to security.